Sahil-Rajwar-2004/One-n-Only/README.md

 ***`onenonly.utils`*** Other utilities
 ***`onenonly.vector`*** Vector calculations

 ## License

 This library is provided under the MIT License.
 See the [LICENSE](https://github.com/Sahil-Rajwar-2004/One-n-Only/blob/master/LICENSE) file for more details.

-## Contact
+## ***Note***

-For contributions to this reference, please contact Sahil Rajwar at [issues](https://github.com/Sahil-Rajwar-2004/One-n-Only/issues/).
+This repo is maintained by [Sahil Rajwar](https://x.com/justSahilRajwar) Feel free to explore and utilize these mathematical functions for your data analysis and statistical computations.
+If you encounter any issues or have suggestions for improvements, that would be great you can suggest your ideas at [issues](https://github.com/Sahil-Rajwar-2004/One-n-Only/issues/).